 I joined the church choir around 10 years old and soon became the lead soloists.
 Soon after I began singing at church, I was invited to sing for other churches in the community who had heard about me.
 I also sang in my school choirs, community choir and the prestigious Seattle Girls' Choir.
 I won numerous local and state competitions from 6th-12th grades, however moving as often as we did really made it difficult to get established.
 I pursued advanced musical studies through high school and decided I wanted to major in classical voice for college.
 I discovered that I had a huge, powerful, dramatic mezzo soprano voice perfect for opera.

-Lastly, people often ask how did I become a full time singer?
+Lastly, people often ask how did Celeste Barbier become a full time singer?

 When you have a gift and a passion I feel it is a tragedy when you keep it to yourself.
 For many years I suffered from insecurities derived from my childhood and bullying.
 This kept me fearful of doing what I love for fear of criticism about my appearance, but I felt a gaping void in my life.
 Although I worked various day jobs and even owned a successful corporation, my heart was always in the music.

 My bassist friend Nam Chi Vu, whom I knew from high school in Houston and I started my first band, a trio called Femme Fusion in 2004-2005, but we parted ways.
-I didn't get back into music until 2010 when I was invited to join a vintage surf rock band called Superwave that had me sing a few songs during their sets (background photo is me performing with Superwave).
+I didn't get back into music until 2010 when I was invited to join a vintage surf rock band called Superwave that had me sing a few songs during their sets.
 Soon after I began performing, I had my own fan base and I was in a big band called High Stakes Swing Band, started another female jazz trio called Menage A Trois Jazz and I made some other attempts at establishing group projects.
-None of these bands worked out for the long term for reasons I had no control over.
-In 2013 I started performing at a local vintage and farmers markets, coffee shops and art galleries on weekends and evenings singing solo with tracks.
+None of these bands worked out for the long term for various reasons I had no control over.
+In 2013 I started performing solo at a local vintage and farmers markets, coffee shops and art galleries on weekends and evenings singing solo with tracks.
 This gave me a lot of practice, confidence and exposure.
 Soon I was being asked to do weddings, private events, and venues across Southern California.
 By 2014 I had turned my side gigs into a full time career with the help, love and support of my spouse and community.
 I have since been established throughout the county as a succesful solo vintage vocalist.
-I also finally brought together a talented and dedicated group of musicians to create a retro rock band that does oldies, rockabilly and blues called Celeste & The Upbeats whom I performed with from 2014-2016.
 I do not currently have a band or live musicians that I work with.
 I am open to possibilities though.

 What else would you like to know?
 You can ask me anything.